Jerry Jones' attorney, in letter, says owners being misled about Roger Goodell contract negotiations

 A copy of the letter was obtained by ESPN.

-In the past 24 hours, Jones and the league have accused each other of misleading allegations, and now Jones is on the brink of filing a lawsuit if Goodell's contract extension is completed without final review or approval from the league's 32 teams.
+In a 24-hour period, Jones and the league have accused each other of misleading allegations, and Jones has threatened to file a lawsuit if Goodell's contract extension is completed without final review or approval from the league's 32 teams.

-In a letter sent late Wednesday by Cowboys general counsel Jason Cohen to owners on the compensation committee and NFL counsel Brad Karp, Jones claimed he "has discovered a number of very concerning issues" while engaged as a committee member, including that "the Ownership (sp) and Jerry Jones now understand that they have been unquestionably misled" by Blank and that "critical facts" have been misrepresented regarding Goodell's contract.
+In a letter sent late Wednesday by Cowboys general counsel Jason Cohen to owners on the compensation committee and to Brad Karp, the league's outside counsel retained for this matter, Jones claimed he "has discovered a number of very concerning issues" while engaged as a committee member, including that "the Ownership [sic] and Jerry Jones now understand that they have been unquestionably misled" by Blank and that "critical facts" have been misrepresented regarding Goodell's contract.

-The letter, which was copied to all NFL owners, alleges that Blank told owners, including Jones, on numerous occasions, that the six-man committee's recommendation would be unanimous.
+The letter, which was copied to all NFL owners, alleges that Blank told owners, including Jones, on numerous occasions that the six-man committee's recommendation would be unanimous.
 Two ownership sources, however, said the committee is not currently unanimous on Goodell's contract, which is in its final stages.
-Jones' letter alleges Blank backed off his word there would be "unanimity" on the committee before the extension would be finalized.?Cohen copied all owners on the letter despite a warning sent Saturday to Jones by Karp to refrain from communicating directly with the committee or any other owners as it pertains to Goodell's contract, a league source said.
+Jones' letter alleges Blank backed off his word that there would be "unanimity" on the committee before the extension was finalized.?Cohen copied all owners on the letter despite a warning sent Saturday by Karp to Jones to refrain from communicating directly with the committee or any other owners as it pertains to Goodell's contract, a league source said.

 "Commissioner Goodell's contract extension is a substantial commitment by the Owners, as more than $200 million is at stake, on top of the $200 million already paid to him," the letter states.
 "This is in addition to the unique and largely unfettered power exercised by the Commissioner.
 Ownership can't have the Chairman let us down again."

-Jones says in the letter that the compensation committee's consultants called Goodell's previous contract "the most one-sided deal they have ever seen."
-His current contract expires at the end of 2018 and the contract extension is proposed through 2024.
+Jones said in the letter that the compensation committee's consultants called Goodell's previous contract "the most one-sided deal they have ever seen."
+His current contract expires at the end of 2018, and the contract extension is proposed through 2024.

 Jones also alleges in the letter that he has discovered a discretionary bonus plan that was not fully explained to ownership in a working contract proposal that includes less guaranteed compensation for Goodell.
-A source said that Blank has assured Goodell he will be able to make at least the same $40 million he has been paid on average under the 2012 deal.
-Jones believes other owners would object if they knew the discretionary bonuses that appear as incentives have been presented to Goodell as such a certainty even though Blank has told owners he will review it annually.
-The bonus plan, per the source, does not provide clear accountability for decline in TV ratings that could impact future broadcast rights fees, a reduction in sponsorships and a further damaged league image due to "sloppy" oversight in controversial matters, among other issues.
+A source said that Blank has assured Goodell he would be able to make at least the same $40 million he has been paid on average under the 2012 deal.
+Jones believes other owners would object if they knew the discretionary bonuses that appear as incentives have been presented to Goodell as such a certainty even though Blank has told owners he would review it annually.
+The bonus plan, per the source, does not provide clear accountability for decline in TV ratings that could impact future broadcast-rights fees, a reduction in sponsorships and a further-damaged league image due to "sloppy" oversight in controversial matters, among other issues.

 Blank was traveling Thursday and referred reaction to the league office.
 Jones was unavailable for comment.